Watch autumn leaves change colour

 The wide open expanses of moorlands in East Clare make for ideal hunting grounds for hen harriers.
 Plan a visit to The Burren and spot these birds soaring through the sky, surveying all below before quickly closing in on their prey.
 During breeding season, the males try to impress the females by performing a ‘sky dance’.

-Watch the stately birds fly high in the sky before turning and plummeting towards the ground in a series of magnificent twists and turns, it’s a spectacle you won’t want to miss.
+Watch the stately birds fly high in the sky before turning and plummeting towards the ground in a series of twists and turns, it’s a spectacle you won’t want to miss.